-In case of a suspected MARPOL Annex II violation (other harmful substance than oil), it is recommended that the aircrew follows to the best extent possible the general guidelines for investigation and documentation of oil pollutions detected/observed at sea, but moreover, and in particular:
+In case of a suspected MARPOL Annex II violation (harmful substance other than oil), it is recommended that the aircrew follows to the best extent possible the general guidelines for investigation and documentation of oil pollutions detected/observed at sea, but moreover, and in particular:

-- Check whether the discharge is made above the waterline or not - Check the position of the discharging vessel, and its distance from the nearest land (in Territorial Sea or not?) - Check the water depth at location (> 25 meters or not?)

-- Identify the type of vessel (chemical tanker or not?) - When establishing a radio contact with the suspected vessel, the following specific HNSrelated questions can be asked (besides the standard radio-communication questions): - a.
+- Check whether the discharge is made above the waterline or not - Check whether the vessel is at anchor or not - Check the position of the discharging vessel, and its distance from the nearest land (in Territorial Sea or not?) - Check the water depth at location (> 25 meters or not?) - Identify the type of vessel (chemical tanker or not?) - When establishing a radio contact with the suspected vessel, the following specific HNS-related questions can be asked (besides the standard radio-communication questions): - a.
 What speed the vessel is sailing at; - b.
 The name of the substance that is being discharged, and the IBC Code Category of that substance (X, Y,Z, OS, non-categorized?); - c.
-If the vessel is performing a tank cleaning or deballasting operation; - d.
+If the vessel is performing a tank cleaning or deballasting operation;

+- d.
 In case a Cat.X substance is reported, the vessel may be asked if the prewash residues of the discharged substance have been previously discharged in a port reception facility. - e.
 In case a Cat.Y substance is reported: vessel may be asked if the discharged substance is a high-viscosity or solidifying substance or not; - f.
 In case a Cat.
 Z substance is reported: vessel may be asked what the date of construction of the vessel is.